scottmatthewman/swiftui-app_value/README.md

 If you mistype a key name, or specify different default values in different places in your code, you may end up with unexpected behiour.

-With `AppValue`, you start by declaring all your app-level defaults in one place as a single struct:
+With `AppValue`, you start by declaring all your app-level defaults in one place as a single struct that conforms to `DefaultsConfig`.
+Individual properties are defined using the existing `@AppStorage` property wrapper from SwiftUI:

 ```swift
 import AppValue